ShivThakar18/Stackpole-International/Gleason/README.md

 # Gleason

 ## Overview
 This project was designed tp run along side the Gleason CMM Machine at Stackpole PMDA.
-A program on Gleason creates a csv file that will be modified using this python script.
+A third-party program on the Gleason Machine creates a csv file that will be modified using this python script.
 The python script reads the latest csv file and extracts specific rows and writes them into a new excel file.
 The excel file is formatted and printed using the default Windows printer.
 The program on the Gleason computer automatically archives this csv once the excel file is printed.

 ## How It Works
 1. PATHFILE_GLEASON open and read.
 Assigns the directory locations for the DEFAULT_PATH and SCRAP_PATH